 MH306 BSc Robotics and Intelligent Devices

-MH601 CSA Computer Science & Software Engineering (through Arts)
+MH601 CSA BSc Computer Science and Software Engineering (Arts)

-MH601 MWA Multimedia Mobile and Web Development (through Arts)
+MH601 MWA BSc Multimedia, Mobile and Web Development (Arts)

-MH602 CSS Computer Science and Software Engineering (through Science)
+MH602 CSS BSc Computer Science and Software Engineering

-MH602 MWS Multimedia Mobile and Web Development (through Science)
+MH602 MWS BSc Multimedia, Mobile and Web Development

 Entrance tests take place in March/April 2018.
 In March the relevant academic departments write to all mature applicants to their degree courses, giving details of the date and time of the tests.